m8rge/cwebsocket/README.md

 Library design was made with microcontrollers architecture in mind.

 ## Microcontrollers
-With this library you can get realtime properties from your microcontroller only with browser!
-Currently we have arduino support.
+With this library you can turn your Arduino to websocket server and get realtime properties from your microcontroller only with browser!

 ## Notes
 ### Not supported